gradle/gradle/subprojects/docs/src/docs/release/notes.md

 See the User guide section on “[Ordering Tasks](userguide/more_about_tasks.html#sec:ordering_tasks)” for more information.

-> We are incredibly grateful to Marcin Erdmann for taking on this long anticipated feature.
+We are incredibly grateful to Marcin Erdmann for taking on this long anticipated feature.
-> The design and implementation of task ordering rules involved a deep understanding and refactoring of the Gradle Task execution engine, and Marcin took this on with gusto.
+The design and implementation of task ordering rules involved a deep understanding and refactoring of the Gradle Task execution engine, and Marcin took this on with gusto.
->
-> Thanks, Marcin: I'm sure many Gradle users will appreciate your contribution.

-### JaCoCo Code Coverage Plugin
+### JaCoCo Code Coverage Plugin (i)
 Gradle now ships with a JaCoCo plugin to generate code coverage reports.
 JaCoCo is a free code coverage library for Java.

 To gather code coverage information for your java project, just apply the JaCoCo plugin: